 Although experts advise watering the plant once a week, you should wait for the soil to dry out between watering.

-Tips for Watering Pothos
+Tips for Watering & Humidity in Pothos

-- Water as long as the soil is damp; don’t wait to be completely soaked and immediately throw away the drained water.
+- Water as long as the soil is damp; don’t wait to be completely soaked, and immediately throw away the drained water.

 - Alternatively, place the pot on a saucer filled with water for 15-20 minutes to allow the bottom soaking method.

-2. Ideal Temperature
+2. Temperature & Sunlight

-Ensure to maintain the temperature between 60 and 85°F (15 to 29°C) at all times.
+Always maintain the temperature between 60 and 85°F (15 to 29°C) with bright indirect sunlight.

-Tips for Maintaining Proper Temperature
+Tips for Maintaining Proper Temperature & Sunlight